tektutor/ansible-1425June-2021/Day9/README.md

 you have create an user, don't skip and continue as admin.

 ### Installing Jenkins Plugins
-Navigate Menu --> Manage Jenkins --> Manage Plugins --> Available
+Navigate Menu --> Manage Jenkins --> Manage Plugins --> Available Tab Install the below Plugins
 1. Docker
 2. Maven Integration
 3. Ansible